Table of Contents

 The demand for both of these languages is increasing and the salaries offered are also pretty good.
-In this section, we’ll learn about some pros and cons of both the languages so as to help you choose between them better!
+In this section, we’ll learn about some pros and cons of both languages so as to help you choose between them better!

 - Python is a general-purpose language.
 It is very easy and intuitive.
 The learning curve is not very steep and you can write programs quickly.

-- IPython Notebook is a very nice interactive computational environment which makes it a lot easier to work with Python.
+- IPython Notebook is a very nice interactive computational environment that makes it a lot easier to work with Python.
 These notebooks can be easily shared and used without the need to install anything.

 - Python has many nice visualization libraries, for example, Pygal, Bokeh, and Seaborn.
 However, it becomes slightly difficult to choose from the vast range of options.
 Moreover, as compared to R, these libraries produce complex visualizations which may not be very pleasing to look at.

 - R has a rich ecosystem of an active community and cutting-edge packages.
 You can find all the R packages in the R documentation.

 - R has amazing visualization packages that produce wonderful visualizations.
 Some of these packages are ggplot2, rCharts, ggvis, and googleVis.

 - The learning curve for R is very steep.
 The available documentation is not necessarily user-friendly and things such as finding packages can also be very time-consuming if you’re not familiar with it beforehand.

 Startups and MNCs are reliant on these technologies to expand and leave a mark in the industry.
 A huge number of coders and developers are actively learning and practicing these two trending languages.
 Anyone looking to enhance their business value surely knows the value of machine learning in the market and is ready to invest a huge capital for the same.
 It is difficult to make a conclusive statement on which language is "better", as both of these languages are in great demand and can be used to solve many unique problems.